mnemoria/100-Days-Of-Coding-ML/README.md

  - Learned more about dunder methods.
  - Finished trying loc and iloc in pandas.
  - Side note: As a person who's familiar with how getters and setters work in Java, the pythonic way of writing getters and setters was really interesting!

+### DAY 11
+ - Learned how to set, reset, and use indexes in Pandas
+ - Read more about dunder methods, tried practicing some of it [init, new].
+ - Tried exploring more about property decorators and learned that aside from getters and setters, there are also deleters.